becoming/talks/theSite/content/static-sites/99-end.md

 1. Pure HTML, CSS, JS.
 1. Own *bicycle-generator-engine*.
 1. Hugo.
-1. Storybook / Jupyter and Gatsby.
+1. Storybook / Jupyter, what about it ?

 ---